What is the standard for deadly use of force in the State of Oregon?

 (2) Nothing in subsection (1) of this section constitutes justification for reckless or criminally negligent conduct by a peace officer amounting to an offense against or with respect to innocent persons whom the peace officer is not seeking to arrest or retain in custody.

 What is the standard for deadly use of force under Federal Law?
 The shooting of someone is considered a “seizure” within the meaning of the Fourth Amendment and subject to a reasonableness requirement.
-Deadly force is not justified unless the officer has probable cause to believe that the suspect poses an immediate threat to the officer or to others, such as threatening with a weapon or probable cause to believe that the suspect has committed a criminal involving the infliction or threatened infliction of serious physical harm.
+Deadly force is not justified unless the officer has probable cause to believe that the suspect poses an immediate threat to the officer or to others, such as threatening with a weapon or probable cause to believe that the suspect has committed a crime involving the infliction or threatened infliction of serious physical harm.
 A warning should be given where feasible.
 See, Tennessee v.
 Garner,471 U.S. 1, 105 S. Ct.
 1694(1985).

 Disclaimer: Any legal information on this site is not necessarily updated in a timely manner; neither is it a substitute for a legal analysis in relation to your case.
 I do not represent you and I am not your lawyer, unless you have a fee agreement with me.